Quantum-Accelerators/quacc/docs/src/user/advanced/jobflow.md

 ## Learn More

 That ends the Jobflow section of the documentation.
 Continue to the ["Using Quacc with FireWorks"](fireworks.md) section to learn how to use Quacc with FireWorks, which is one of the manager options available with Jobflow to dispatch jobs in HPC environments.

 If you want to learn more about Jobflow, you can read the [Jobflow Documentation](https://materialsproject.github.io/jobflow/).
+Please refer to the [Jobflow Discussions Board](https://github.com/materialsproject/jobflow/discussions) for Jobflow-specific questions.